4-H Summer Day Camps

 It is the express intent of the undersigned that this Acknowledgement of Risk and Waiver of Liability shall serve as a release, discharge and acceptance of risk for the heirs, estate, executor, administrator, assigns and all members of the undersigned’s family.
 The venue of any dispute that may arise out of participation in any Activity, if the University is a party to the dispute, shall be in Latah County, Idaho.

-If the participant named above has a disability, food or drug allergy, dietary requirements, or any condition requiring accommodation, the undersigned will contact Disability Support Services (208) 885-6307 at least three weeks (21 days) prior to the start of the Activity.
+If this is a University of Idaho sponsored and conducted Activity, and if I or my dependent has a disability, food or drug allergy, dietary requirements, or any condition requiring accommodation, I will contact the Center for Disability Access and Resources (208) 885-6307 at least three weeks (21 days) prior to the start of the Activity.
+If this is not a University of Idaho Activity, even if the Activity is being held at University of Idaho facilities, I will contact the organization that is conducting the Activity.

-Whether or not the participant named above is a student, the participant will abide by: the University of Idaho Student Code of Conduct, Articles II through IX at http://www.webs.uidaho.edu/fsh/2300.html; the behavioral expectations of the Activity; and all applicable local, state and federal laws.
-Failure to do so may be considered grounds for denying participation in the Activity.
+The undersigned will abide by 4H Code of Conduct, and 4H policies and procedures found at https://www.uidaho.edu/-/media/uidaho-responsive/files/extension/4-h/4-h-policies-and-procedures.pdf?la=en&rev=483a55f31c054bb48478791535b410cd.
+The undersigned will also abide by any behavioral expectations of any Activity, and all applicable city, state and federal laws.
+My failure to do so may be considered grounds for denying my/my dependent’s participation in the Activity.

 The University of Idaho has a policy of nondiscrimination on the basis of race, color, religion, national origin, sex, age, sexual orientation, gender identity/expression, disability, genetic information, or status as any protected veteran or military status.
 Persons with disabilities have the right to request and receive reasonable accommodations.
 Please complete this form: reasonable-accommodation-for-4-h-parent-complete.pdf(uidaho.edu) to assist in evaluating the reasonable accommodation request at least 2 weeks prior to the event.
 Accommodation applications cannot be approved without supporting documentation.
 Submit this electronic request form by sending the application and documentation to Center for Disability Access and Resources 875 Perimeter Drive Moscow, ID 83844-4257, cdar@uidaho.edu, Phone 208-885-6307, Fax 208-885-9404